-After giving effect to the ESOP Repurchase Right Termination and our sale of shares in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and offering expenses payable by us, the pro forma tangible book value of our common stock as of December 31, 2018 would have been approximately \$ million, or \$ per share.
-Therefore, under those assumptions this offering would result in an immediate increase of \$ in the tangible book value to our existing shareholders and immediate dilution of \$ in the tangible book value per share to investors purchasing shares in this offering, or approximately \$ % of the public offering price of \$ per share.
+After giving effect to the ESOP Repurchase Right Termination and our sale of 2,700,000 shares in this offering at \$17.50 per share, and after deducting estimated underwriting discounts and offering expenses payable by us, the pro forma tangible book value of our common stock as of December 31, 2018 would have been approximately \$255.9 million, or \$14.64 per share.
+Therefore, under those assumptions this offering would result in an immediate increase of \$0.24 in the tangible book value to our existing shareholders and immediate dilution of \$2.86 in the tangible book value per share to investors purchasing shares in this offering, or approximately 16.3% of the public offering price of \$17.50 per share.